bufbuild/protobuf-conformance/javascript/README.md

 suite](https://github.com/protocolbuffers/protobuf/tree/main/conformance) and runs the tests against Protobuf-ES as well as other JavaScript Protobuf libraries for comparison.

+To run the JavaScript conformance tests, run `make` from the repo root.

 ## Expected Test Failures

 The conformance test suite allows test runners to specify a list of tests that are expected to fail.
 The tests denoted